-As the group of women sat around the table, paper and pens before them, their discussion focused on the steps necessary to bring a book of poems from mere concept to bound reality.
+As the group of women sat around the table, paper and pens before

 "We want a little jewel of a book," said Deborah Weir, a Greenwich resident and member of the Greenwich Branch of the National League of American Pen Women.
 She is chairwoman of the branch's book committee, which is coordinating a national poetry contest.
 The end result of the competition will be a book of about 80 to 90 poems titled "Women's Voices of the 21st Century: Experiences That Shape Women."